 We use the asset and liability method to reflect income taxes on our financial statements.
 We recognize deferred tax assets and liabilities by applying enacted tax rates to the differences between the carrying value of existing assets and liabilities and their respective tax basis and to loss carryforwards.
 Tax credit carryforwards are recorded as deferred tax assets.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that the change occurs.
 We assess the validity of deferred tax assets and loss and tax credit carryforwards and provide valuation allowances when we determine, based on the weight of evidence, it is more likely than not that such assets, losses, or credits will not be realized.
-Changes in valuation allowances are included in our tax provision or in equity if directly related to other comprehensive income (loss), unless affected by a specific intra-period allocation as happened in 2017 and 2015, as described below.
-In determining whether a valuation allowance is warranted, we evaluate factors such as prior years' earnings, loss carry-forward periods, reversals of existing deferred tax liabilities and tax planning strategies that potentially enhance the likelihood of the realization of a deferred tax asset.
+Changes in valuation allowances are included in our tax provision, or in equity if directly related to other comprehensive income (loss), unless affected by a specific intra-period allocation which happened in 2017 as described below.
+In determining whether a valuation allowance is warranted, we evaluate factors such as prior years' earnings, loss carry-back and carry-forward periods, reversals of existing deferred tax liabilities and tax planning strategies that potentially enhance the likelihood of the realization of a deferred tax asset.
 We have not recognized deferred taxes relative to foreign subsidiaries' earnings that are deemed to be permanently reinvested.
 Any related taxes associated with such earnings are not material.

-YRC Worldwide applies the intraperiod tax allocation rules of ASC 740 to allocate income taxes among continuing operations, discontinued operations, extraordinary items, other comprehensive income (loss), and additional paid-in capital when our situation meets the criteria as prescribed in the rule.
+YRC Worldwide applies the intraperiod tax allocation rules of ASC 740 to allocate income taxes among continuing operations, other comprehensive income (loss), and additional paid-in capital when our situation meets the criteria as prescribed in the rule.

 While the tax effect of net income (loss) before income taxes generally should be computed without regard to the tax effects of net income (loss) before income taxes from the other categories referenced in the preceding paragraph, an exception applies when there is a loss before income taxes and income from those other categories.
 In that situation, the appropriate tax provision is allocated to the other categories of earnings and a related tax benefit is recorded in net income (loss).
 This exception to the general rule applies even when a valuation allowance is in place at the beginning and end of the year.
 While intraperiod tax allocation does not change the overall tax provision, it may result in a gross-up of the individual components, thereby changing the amount of tax provision included in each category.
-In 2017 and 2015, the Company met the criteria necessary to apply the exception within the intraperiod tax allocation rules, since it incurred a net loss before income taxes and income was recognized in other comprehensive income (loss).
-As a result, the Company recorded a tax benefit of \$13.3 million and \$11.7 million in income tax benefit (as reported on the Consolidated Statement of Operations) and an offsetting tax expense of \$13.3 and \$11.7 million in total other comprehensive income (loss) for the year ended December 31, 2017 and 2015, respectively.
+In 2017, the Company met the criteria necessary to apply the exception within the intraperiod tax allocation rules, since it incurred a net loss before income taxes and income was recognized in other comprehensive income (loss).
+As a result, the Company recorded a tax benefit of \$13.3 million in income tax benefit (as reported on the statements of consolidated operations) and an offsetting tax expense of \$13.3 million in total other comprehensive income (loss) for the year ended December 31, 2017.
 The total income tax benefit did not change, and the total provision continued to be impacted by the full valuation allowance on our U.S. deferred tax assets.
+There was no domestic deferred benefit recognized in 2018 or 2016, as the exception did not apply.
+This allocation has no effect on total tax provision or total valuation allowance.